PTP/IP

 The response to an operation will either be:

-, and finally a PTPIP_COMMAND_RESPONSE
+- PTPIP_DATA_PACKET_START packet followed by PTPIP_DATA_PACKET_END, and finally a PTPIP_COMMAND_RESPONSE packet

-- Just a PTPIP_COMMAND_RESPONSE
+- Just a PTPIP_COMMAND_RESPONSE packet

 Response Container